bga-his/bga-hereistand/README.md

  Adding a new State:
    1. Add the States ID in php/constants.inc.php
    2. Add State to states.inc.php
-   3. add args method in php/states/stateEnteringargs.php
+   3. add args method in php/states/stateEnteringargs.php.
+Its name must match the 'args' => 'argStateName' of this State in states.inc.php
    4. Add the onEnteringState method in js/States.js (that recives the return value from the args method as argument).
 Its name gona match 'onEnteringState' + stateName.charAt(0).toUpperCase() + stateName.slice(1);
    5. Add the actions the player can take in that state to js/Actions.js as onXXXClick (the onEnteringState method adds these methods to gameelemts onClick method) The onXXClick method calls js/Actions tackeAction method, that ajaxcalls a hereistand.action.php method.
    6. Add the hereistand.action.php Method to call the php/Core/actions.php method